nixos-asia/website/en/nixos-install-oneclick.md

 The above flake is meant to be used on a server.
 As such, it authorizes root access through SSH keys.

 - [ ] If you are setting up a desktop, you may have to ...

+## Making further changes to the flake

+- [ ] After install, how do we make further changes to the flake and apply that configuration?
+  - Is the "device" in `disk-config.nix` still valid?